Request Demo

 Peralez is currently running an apprenticeship program for 600 students that offers a number of very appealing benefits, such as starting pay significantly above minimum wage, a defined career path, benefits like 401K and vacation, opportunities and skill development, no testing requirements for SAT or ACT, and in most cases, no school debt.

-Melaina Wilkin serves as the continuing education coordinator at Austin Community College and explains the factors that converged to develop this anti-trade work culture.
+Melaina Wilkin, continuing education coordinator at Austin Community College, explains the factors that contributed to this anti-trade work culture.

 Then, when the recession hit in 2008, remodeling and construction activity dried up, causing a loss of 1.5 million skilled laborers.
 After the recession, only 600,000 came back, leaving a shortage of 900,000 skilled workers.
 Plus, the ones who survived were doing all they could to get by and not taking on apprentices or passing skills on to the next generation.